Foundation and originating religious status

 For the avoidance of doubt, the Western Orthodox University is not a United Kingdom, European Union, or United States university, and its degrees may not be considered equivalent to government-accredited degrees that are issued in those jurisdictions.
 Because it is not a United Kingdom university it does not have recognition or accreditation from the government of the United Kingdom.
 Because it is not a United States university it is not regionally or nationally accredited by a government-recognized accrediting body in the United States.

 Status of the Apostolic Episcopal Church

 The Apostolic Episcopal Church, with which the Western Orthodox University and the Catholicate of the West have been united since 1977, was granted the power to award degrees in sacred theology in its own right or through any seminary it may authorize for the purpose, by the State of New York, USA, under the Religious Corporations Law, article 3-A, section 50, in 1933.
-However, all degrees and other awards described in this website are granted under the authority of the Western Orthodox University’s incorporation in the Commonwealth of Dominica.
+However, all degrees described in this website are granted under the authority of the Western Orthodox University’s incorporation in the Commonwealth of Dominica.